JuliaDynamics/Agents.jl/docs/src/performance_tips.md

 include(t)
 ```

-Finally, we also have a more realistic benchmark of the two approaches at `test/performance/multiagent_vs_union.jl` where each type has a different set of behaviour unlike in the previous benchmark.
+Finally, we also have a more realistic benchmark of the two approaches at `test/performance/multiagent_vs_union.jl` where each type has a different set of behaviours, unlike in the previous benchmark.
 The result of running the model with the two methodologies are

 ```@example performance_2
 using Agents